transcending1/Review/admin/subpage/modules/module_doc/Mini-Batch K-Means Clustering.md

 ### 6.tol
-+ Description

-Control early stopping based on the relative center changes as measured by a smoothed, variance-normalized of the mean center squared position changes.
-This early stopping heuristics is closer to the one used for the batch variant of the algorithms but induces a slight computational and memory overhead over the inertia heuristic.To disable convergence detection based on normalized center change, set tol to 0.0 (default).
+'Control early stopping based on the relative center changes as\n            measured by a smoothed, variance-normalized of the mean center\n            squared position changes.
+This early stopping heuristics is\n            closer to the one used for the batch variant of the algorithms\n            but induces a slight computational and memory overhead over the\n            inertia heuristic.To disable convergence detection based on normalized center\n            change, set tol to 0.0 (default).'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |